markpatton/pass-uber-interleaved/pass-support/pass-nihms-loader/README.md

 The following are required to run this tool:

 * Java 8 or later
-* Download the latest nihms-data-harvest-cli-{version}-shaded.jar from
+* Download the latest nihms-data-harvest-cli-exec.jar from
   the [releases page](https://github.com/OA-PASS/nihms-submission-etl/releases) and place in a folder on the machine where the application will run.
 * Get an account for the NIH PACM website, and obtain an API key.
 The API key is only valid for 3 months, so it will